Yung-Beef/subsocial-docs/docs/faq/TokenClaimFAQ.md

 ![](https://i.ibb.co/nwnH56y/Screenshot-48.png)

 Congratulations, you are ready for the [token claim](https://app.subsocial.network/claim/dotsama)!
-**Important - in this version of the browser there will be no pop-up windows, transaction confirmations will appear in a new tab**, so you will need to switch a new tab yourself as it does not open automatically.
+**In this version of the browser there will be no pop-up windows as transaction confirmations will appear in a new tab**, so you will need to switch a new tab yourself as it does not open automatically.